TempBEV: Improving Learned BEV Encoders with Combined Image and BEV Space Temporal Aggregation: Experiments

 \subsection{Quantitative Results of TempBEV Model}

 The second part of Table \ref{tab:quantitative_results_map_seg} shows the quantitative results of different variants of the TempBEV model, serving as an ablation study of the architecture.
 TempBEV is characterized by the hidden size of its temporal stereo encoder, which is the number of channels of the latent space created by $f_{\operatorname{img}}$.
 Already in its simplest form, the TempBEV model with a hidden size of 64 (64C) gives an improvement over the BEVFormer baseline with a similar NDS and improved mAP (\SI{40.56}{\percent} \vs \SI{39.82}{\percent}).
 When combining the temporal stereo features with the intermediate camera features on all resolutions in the parallel aggregation module, the NDS increases to \SI{50.76}{\percent}.
 This however comes with reductions in mAP, Lane IoU, and Pedestrian Crossing IoU.
 We do not choose the single resolution approach since we assume that combining features in multiple resolutions could be beneficial for bigger hidden sizes.
 The temporal stereo encoder operates on raw images, which have very different flow patterns based on the camera mounting position.
 One idea is that camera-specific instances of the temporal stereo encoder could better learn the particular flow patterns of each camera mounting position (\eg, flow for the front camera moves away from the center, but towards the center for the rear camera).
 The results are mixed with a small benefit only on mAP (increasing to \SI{40.21}{\percent} from \SI{39.80}{\percent}).
 Since the number of parameters increases from \SI{99.55}{\million} to \SI{101.48}{\million}, we stick with one shared temporal stereo encoder.
 We assume that the NuScenes dataset is not large enough to provide sufficient guidance to train camera-specific temporal stereo encoders individually.
 For this reason, we evaluate transfer learning by using a temporal stereo encoder pretrained on optical flow datasets.
 We use the encoder of a FlowNetS, the simple variant of FlowNet \cite{dosovitskiy2015flownet}, that is pretrained on Flying Chair Dataset \cite{dosovitskiy2015flownet}.
 On a FlowNet with a hidden size of 256, we see a strong improvement in object detection (NDS \SI{51.31}{\percent} \vs \SI{50.84}{\percent}).
 The BEV segmentation results remain similar, indicating that transfer learning from optical flow estimation is primarily helpful in detecting dynamic objects in the scene.
 The hidden size of the FlowNet encoder is ablated.
 Increasing the hidden size from 64 to 256 without pretraining shows a strong improvement on all metrics with the number of parameters slightly increasing from \SI{99.55}{\million} to \SI{102.87}{\million} Further increasing hidden size to 1024 for FlowNet with pretraining increases the number of parameters drastically to \SI{121.75}{\million}, but shows no additional improvement (NDS \SI{51.31}{\percent} \vs \SI{51.28}{\percent}).
-Hence we define TempBEV using a pretrained optical flow encoder with hidden size 256 as our resulting model.
+Hence, for our final model we define TempBEV using a pretrained optical flow encoder with hidden size 256.
+This adds \SI{6.18}{\million} parameters (\SI{+5.3}{\percent}) to the BEVFormer baseline and changes inference speed on an Nvidia A6000 GPU from 2.18 FPS to 1.94 FPS (\SI{-11.0}{\percent}).